Basic Principles of Shared Governance:

 What is Shared Governance

-California University believes decisions affecting university constituencies will be based upon mutually supportive and respectful dialogue.
-University authorities have a responsibility to inform potentially affected constituencies and consult with them regarding decisions.
-Constituencies have the opportunity to influence decision making through proposals or recommendations and retain the right to receive a reply.
+California University believes decisions affecting university constituencies will be based upon mutually supportive and respectful dialogue, which involves broad and unending two-way communication.
+University authorities have a responsibility to inform potentially affected constituencies and provide them sufficient opportunity for dialogue before decisions are reached.
+All such constituencies will have the opportunity to influence decision making and retain the right to receive a reply.

-The shared governance model at Cal U gives a “voice” in decision making to all constituent groups potentially affected by a decision.
-This “voice” involves participation in the decision making process by all and recognizes administrators’ authority to make the final decision.
-The decision making process includes seeking input from constituent groups through open and timely communication before final decisions are reached.
+The shared governance model at Cal U gives a “voice” to all constituent groups potentially affected by a decision.
+This “voice” involves mutual participation in the decision making process, no matter who initiates or responds to recommendations, which are broadly considered any suggested course of action whether or not formally presented in writing.
+Participation in this process recognizes administrators’ authority to make final decisions and depends upon timely responsiveness of all interested parties.

 The Council of Trustees for California University of Pennsylvania dissolved the University Forum in June 2013, and the Task Force to Study Shared Governance at Cal U has been asked to review the remaining governance structure with an eye toward continuous improvement.